ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

     CXX=g++ CC=gcc cmake ..
     make install

-That's it!
 Check your install by running ``python htf/test-py/test_sanity.py``.
 If you have installed with GPU support, also check with ``python htf/test-py/_test_gpu_sanity.py``.